Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/EnrollmentCSREnrollmentRequest.md

 `func (o *EnrollmentCSREnrollmentRequest) UnsetPrivateKey()`

 UnsetPrivateKey ensures that no value is present for PrivateKey, not even an explicit nil
+### GetRenewalCertificateId

+`func (o *EnrollmentCSREnrollmentRequest) GetRenewalCertificateId() int32`

+GetRenewalCertificateId returns the RenewalCertificateId field if non-nil, zero value otherwise.

+### GetRenewalCertificateIdOk

+`func (o *EnrollmentCSREnrollmentRequest) GetRenewalCertificateIdOk() (*int32, bool)`

+GetRenewalCertificateIdOk returns a tuple with the RenewalCertificateId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRenewalCertificateId

+`func (o *EnrollmentCSREnrollmentRequest) SetRenewalCertificateId(v int32)`

+SetRenewalCertificateId sets RenewalCertificateId field to given value.

+### HasRenewalCertificateId

+`func (o *EnrollmentCSREnrollmentRequest) HasRenewalCertificateId() bool`

+HasRenewalCertificateId returns a boolean if a field has been set.

+### SetRenewalCertificateIdNil

+`func (o *EnrollmentCSREnrollmentRequest) SetRenewalCertificateIdNil(b bool)`

+ SetRenewalCertificateIdNil sets the value for RenewalCertificateId to be an explicit nil

+### UnsetRenewalCertificateId
+`func (o *EnrollmentCSREnrollmentRequest) UnsetRenewalCertificateId()`

+UnsetRenewalCertificateId ensures that no value is present for RenewalCertificateId, not even an explicit nil
 ### GetCertificateAuthority

 `func (o *EnrollmentCSREnrollmentRequest) GetCertificateAuthority() string`